norgrai/wayuunaiki/dataset/readme.md

 ### Parallel corpora
 We use the only online parallel corpus for Wayúunaiki and Spanish available in the Tatoeba MT Challenge, version v2021-08-07 [[Tiedemann, 2020]](https://aclanthology.org/2020.wmt-1.139) The corpus consists of $sim$43k sentence pairs, which we divided into a train, development, and test set.
+We provide the [BPE](https://github.com/rsennrich/subword-nmt) data here (with 4k merge operations with separate vocabularies) under bitext.

 Edit: The new general domain test data set is available upon request (due to its usage in an MT class at the UdS)